Ahmed-ata112/cinema-app/README.md

 # Cinema  App

-A Project that Scrapes All the movies and cinemas all over Egypt and other Countries in The MENA, Providing them as a RESTful API
+A Project that Scrapes All the movies and cinemas all over Egypt and other Countries in The MENA, Providing them as a RESTful API using Django REST framework

 ## Install requirements